Fractal-Tess/NW-Tauri-Svelte-v2/README.md

 ---

-Trying to play these tags, results in the following error:
+## Trying to play these tags, results in the following error:

 ![](static/ss.jpg)

+## The image tag works as expected